 First, forget the old adage "You can’t teach an old dog new tricks."
 Your dog’s innate desire to work, play, and receive praise assures that he not only can learn new skills, he’ll enjoy the process.
 Try to teach him new games and practice new tricks regularly.
-Mental stimulation is good for your older dog and will keep him young.
+Mental stimulation is good for your older dog and will keep him young and the exercise can not only help keep him at a healthy weight but also keep joints and muscles active.

 The benefits of good old fun